mateuszcalderon/cpp-exercises/README.md

 </div>

 <div align="center">
-  <h3>34 C++ exercises from GeeksforGeeks I solved to boost my programming skills.</h3>
+  <h3>C++ Programming Exercises - Solutions from GeeksforGeeks</h3>
 </div>

-This repository contains solutions to 34 C++ exercises from GeeksforGeeks, designed to help sharpen programming skills.
+This repository contains my solutions to 34 C++ exercises sourced from GeeksforGeeks, aimed at improving my programming skills and deepening my understanding of core C++ concepts.

-#### Key Concepts Used:
+#### Key Concepts Covered:
   - Arrays
-  - Control Structures
+  - Control Structures (if, loops)
   - Functions
   - Operators
   - Pointers

-These exercises will help you build a strong foundation in C++ programming.
-It is recommended to have a basic knowledge of input/output, variables and data types before diving into more complex topics.
-A solid grasp of these simple fundamentals will set a strong foundation for mastering advanced C++ programming concepts and techniques.<br/>

-Check out the [GeeksforGeeks C++ Exercises list](https://www.geeksforgeeks.org/cpp-exercises/) to see more important details about how to solve these problems.
+These exercises serve as an excellent starting point for anyone looking to strengthen their grasp of C++ fundamentals.
+Before diving into these challenges, it's recommended to have a basic understanding of variables, data types, and input/output operations.
+A solid foundation in these areas will make it easier to tackle more advanced concepts as you progress.<br/>

+## Resources:
+For a comprehensive roll of the exercises and additional details, refer to the [GeeksforGeeks C++ Exercises](https://www.geeksforgeeks.org/cpp-exercises/) list.

 ## Development Environment:
-To develop and run all codes I am used the online compiler/debugger IDE [OnlineGDB.com](https://www.onlinegdb.com/online_c++_compiler).
+To develop and test the solutions, I used the online IDE [OnlineGDB.com](https://www.onlinegdb.com/online_c++_compiler), which offers an easy-to-use compiler and debugger for C++.

-## Coding Style:
+## Coding Standards:
 This project follows the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
-If you have any advice or tips related to the style guide, please feel free to share!
+Feel free to suggest improvements or share tips related to coding style.

-## Contact me:
+## Contact:
+Feel free to reach out to me with any questions, suggestions, or feedback!<br/>
 [![Instagram](https://github.com/CLorant/readme-social-icons/blob/main/large/filled/instagram.svg)](https://www.instagram.com/mateuszcalderon/)
 [![LinkedIn](https://github.com/CLorant/readme-social-icons/blob/main/large/filled/linkedin.svg)](https://www.linkedin.com/in/mateuszcalderonreis/)
 [![GitHub](https://github.com/CLorant/readme-social-icons/blob/main/large/filled/github.svg)](https://github.com/mateuszcalderon)